dakadkart/xyz-documentation/docs/cli/topics/shapefiles.md

 > into tags using `-p`.

-You can also open the very large shapefile in QGIS and save directly to an XYZ space using the XYZ QGIS plugin, though this will be slower than using the CLI streaming feature as the QGIS plugin is not multi-threaded.
+You can also open the very large shapefile in QGIS and save directly to a Space using the QGIS plugin, though this will be slower than using the CLI streaming feature as the QGIS plugin is not multi-threaded.

 ## Projections and CRS (Coordinate Reference Systems)